-You can, for example, change a forward for an extra defender to secure your lead in a game, or swap a defender for a forward if you're down.
+You can for example change a forward for an extra defender to secure your lead in a game, or swap a defender for a forward if you're down.
 You can also choose to change the individual player order for a player.

 Adding a preconditioned substitution

 To add a substitution you go to the "Subs/Orders" tab in the match order form.
-You pick the player you want to leave the field and the substitute who will enter.
+You pick the player you want to leave the pitch and the substitute who will enter.
 You then decide the conditions of the substitution.

-Adding a behavior change
+Adding a behaviour change

 You can add five player orders